-Do you want to create a web of peer-to-peer fundraising by leveraging your contacts to help you raise more?
-With Crowdfunding, you can invite donors to fundraise.
-Donors can also invite their own friends to support them or start fundraising on their own.
+Set up a crowdfunding campaign using peer-to-peer fundraising by leveraging your contacts to help you raise more.
+Invite donors to fundraise and allow team leads to invite their own friends to support them or start fundraising on their own.

 The following steps will show you how to create a Crowdfunding page and set it up for fundraising.

 To begin, you'll first need to understand some concepts and terms related to Crowdfunding.